| | |

 DANA’S TIPS AND TRICKS:

-- This makes a large batch, but you can easily double it to feed more or halve the recipe as needed.
+• This makes a large batch, but you can easily double it to feed more or halve the recipe as needed.

-- Tons of custom options, see my tips above on that.
+• Tons of custom options, see my tips above on that.

-- Great for a make-ahead dish.
+• Great for a make-ahead dish.

-- We really recommend the flank steak as notated above, it is just a really tender cut of beef.
+• We really recommend the flank steak as notated above, it is just a really tender cut of beef.

-- You can spoon the Beef Tips onto the noodles or you can mix the noodles into the mixture itself.
+• You can spoon the beef tips onto the noodles or you can mix the noodles into the mixture itself.

-- I do not recommend freezing this recipe, the noddles will get soggy when defrosting.
+• I do not recommend freezing this recipe, the noddles will get soggy when defrosting.

-- Make sure you press you beef down to brown it really helps the texture.
+• Make sure you press you beef down to brown it really helps the texture.

-Want a tasty, easy, comforting dish for a dinnertime meal?
-Then you need to make these Beef Tips and Noodles – super tasty!
+Then you need to make these Beef Tips with Noodles – super tasty!

-If you’ve tried this BEEF TIPS AND NOODLES let me know in the comments how it turned out!
+If you’ve tried this BEEF TIPS WITH NOODLES let me know in the comments how it turned out!
 You can follow me over on PINTEREST, INSTAGRAM OR FACEBOOK to find some more of our mouthwatering recipes!

 Beef Tips and Noodles